Asian Americans in arts and entertainment: Makeup and hairstyling

 Kazu Hiro won the Academy Award for Best Makeup and Hairstyling in 2018 and 2020, winning the second award as an American citizen.

-Prop Design
+Prop design

 Wah Chang was the designer for many of the props on the Star Trek series as well as The Time Machine, which received an Academy Award for special effects.

-Director of Photography
+Director of photography

-Larry Fong was the director of photography on recent Hollywood hits 300, Watchmen, Super 8, and Suckerpunch.
+Larry Fong was the director of photography on Hollywood hits 300, Watchmen, Super 8, and Suckerpunch.